Kyrgyzstan: Economy

 Kyrgyzstan is rich in mineral resources but has negligible petroleum and natural gas reserves; it imports petroleum and gas.
 Among its mineral reserves are substantial deposits of coal, gold, uranium, antimony, and other valuable metals.
 Metallurgy is an important industry, and the government hopes to attract foreign investment in this field.
 The government has actively encouraged foreign involvement in extracting and processing gold from the Kumtor Gold Mine and other regions.
 The country's plentiful water resources and mountainous terrain enable it to produce and export large quantities of hydroelectric energy.

 The principal exports are nonferrous metals and minerals, woollen goods and other agricultural products, electric energy and certain engineering goods.
 Imports include petroleum and natural gas, ferrous metals, chemicals, most machinery, wood and paper products, some foods and some construction materials.
 Its leading trade partners include Germany, Russia, China, Kazakhstan, and Uzbekistan.
 After Beijing launched the Belt and Road Initiative (BRI) in 2013, China has expanded its economic presence and initiated a number of sizable infrastructure projects in Kyrgyzstan.

-In regards to telecommunication infrastructure, Kyrgyz Republic ranks last in Central Asia in the World Economic Forum's Network Readiness Index (NRI)—an indicator for determining the development level of a country's information and communication technologies.
-Kyrgyz Republic ranked number 118 overall in the 2014 NRI ranking, unchanged from 2013 (see Networked Readiness Index).

-Kyrgyzstan is ranked 78th among countries for economic freedom by the Heritage Institute.
+After the 2022 sanctions on Russia, several regional supply routes were redirected through Kyrgyzstan, boosting the local economy.

-The COVID-19 pandemic is expected to have a significant negative impact on the Kyrgyz economy that is reliant on services, remittances and natural resources.
-As a result, in order to mitigate the economic shock and preserve much of the development progress achieved in recent years the World Bank will provide support by financing several projects in the country.
+The COVID-19 pandemic is expected to have a negative impact on the Kyrgyz economy that is reliant on services, remittances and natural resources.
+As a result, to mitigate the economic shock and preserve much of the development progress achieved in recent years the World Bank will provide support by financing several projects in the country.

+Kyrgyzstan registered rapid economic growth over 2022–2024, averaging 9% annually in real terms.
+These changes highlight Kyrgyzstan's strategic importance in Central Asia and its emerging role in regional trade and infrastructure networks.

+Kyrgyzstan demonstrated strong macroeconomic performance between 2022 and 2024.
+The country maintained a fiscal surplus for two consecutive years, in 2023 and 2024, reflecting prudent public financial management and stronger-than-expected revenue collection.

+The government is embarking on several large infrastructure megaprojects, notably the Kambarata-1 Hydropower Plant and the China-Kyrgyzstan–Uzbekistan railway, which have the potential to significantly reshape the country's economic landscape.